 The nurses will also assess your child's pain and give them regular pain relief for the first few days - intravenously to start with and then by mouth when they are eating and drinking.
 The intravenous infusion of antibiotics will continue for the first 24 hours.

-Your child's eyes will be very swollen after the operation so the nurses will clean them gently to make them more comfortable.
+Your child's eyes will be very swollen after the operation so the nurses will clean them gently operation so the nurses will clean them gently to make them more comfortable.
 Your child should sit and lie in as upright position as possible to reduce any swelling.
 The swelling is temporary and will start to improve in a few days.
 The nurses will remove the head bandage and drains when they are no longer needed.

 Over the next few days, your child will be able to start moving around.
-Your child is likely to be in hospital for around two to three days.
+Your child is likely to be in hospital for around four days.